mbensmida/sphinx-poc/docs/Wiki.rst

 3. Enter the title for your page.
 The page title must be unique.

-4. Enter the content of your page by using **`Wiki Markup <#PLFUserGuide.WorkingWithWikis.ManagingContent.AddingAndEditingPages.UsingTheRichTextEditor.UsingSourceEditor.SyntaxHelp>`** or the
+4. Enter the content of your page by using :ref:`Wiki Markup <Syntax-help>` or the :ref:`WYSIWYG <Editors>` editor.
-**`WYSIWYG <#PLFUserGuide.WorkingWithWikis.WorkingWithWikis.ManagingContent.AddingAndEditingPages.UsingTheRichTextEditor.UsingWYSIWYGEditor>`**
-editor.

 5. Click Preview if you want to see how your page looks like.

 6. Click Save to finish.

 .. note:: These templates can be created, edited and deleted by administrator.
-			See the `Managing a page template <#PLFUserGuide.WorkingWithWikis.AdvancedSettings.ManagingPageTemplate>` section for more details.
+			See the :ref:`Managing a page template <Managing-Templates>` section for more details.

 **Adding an undefined link for creating a page later**

 In the **Wiki** application of eXo Platform, you can add a link pointing to a page which you are going to create later.
 Such links are called undefined links which are often used to remind other **Wiki** users to create the page.
-You must use the `Source editor <#PLFUserGuide.WorkingWithWikis.ManagingContent.AddingAndEditingPages.UsingTheRichTextEditor.UsingSourceEditor>` to create the undefined links.
+You must use the :ref:`Source editor <Syntax-help>` to create the undefined links.

 1. Add a link by typing the page title between square brackets '[[...]]' into your page body.